zhutchens1/g3groups/readme.md

 ## Step 2: Associating Dwarf Galaxies to Giant-Only Groups
 <details>

-The next step is associate dwarf galaxies into the giant-only groups.
-To do so, we use the individual relative projected radii and peculiar velocities of giants to calibrate search boundaries for dwarfs.
-The figure below shows this calibration as a function of giant-only group N, allowing us to avoid halo mass estimates (which are problematic for high-z LADUMA work).
-An analagous calibration is done in velocity, but it is not shown here for brevity.
+The next step is to associate dwarf galaxies into the giant-only groups.
+To make this algorithm compatible with surveys that are incomplete into the dwarf regime, we must avoid halo mass estimates in those datasets.
+Therefore, we use the individual relative projected radii and peculiar velocities of ECO giant galaxies to calibrate search boundaries for dwarfs.
+This calibration is obtained by fitting a curve to the outermost galaxy radii in bins of giant-only group N, and comparing this curve to the expected virial radii in ECO, for which we *know* is dwarf-complete.
+This calibration is shown in the plot below, and while a similar calibration is done in velocity, it is not shown here for brevity.
+We also note that this calibration is done separately for each group-finding sample, as the giant-only FoF groups are slightly different for each selection.

 ![Group boundary calibration](images/rproj_calibration_assoc.jpg)

 The fit to medians, binned by giant-only group N, of the projected radii and velocities are shown in the blue line.
 The green dash-dotted line shows the optimal radii for associating dwarf galaxies, 3R<sub>proj</sub><sup>fit</sup> (or 4.5v<sub>proj</sub><sup>fit</sup> in velocity), because it is the radius that would enclose nearly-all giant galaxies if their groups were stacked at fixed N. Therefore, if a dwarf galaxy fills within  3R<sub>proj</sub><sup>fit</sup> and 4.5v<sub>proj</sub><sup>fit</sup> of a giant-only FoF group, we associate the dwarf as a group member.
 The cartoon below illustrates this concept.
+With this calibration from ECO in hand, we can apply it to other surveys for which the halo mass information does not exist.

 <img src="images/assocdiagram2.jpeg" width="500" align='center'/>